Woomymy/kelp/README.md

 #### Gentoo GNU/Linux

-KelpDot is avaible in the [Woomy-overlay](https://github.com/Woomymy/Woomy-overlay)
+KelpDot is avaible in the [Woomy-overlay](https://github.com/Woomymy/Woomy-overlay) as `app-misc/kelpdot`